-The contract for reconstruction of 100 kilometres of the national roads and construction of new Bridge at Kallady in Batticaloa had been awarded to a foreign contractor at an estimated cost of Rs.
+The contract for reconstruction of 100 kilometres of the national roads in the Eastern Province and construction of new Bridge at Kallady in Batticaloa had been awarded to a foreign contractor at an estimated cost of Rs.
 3,806.80 million.
 Therefore, the reconstruction works of 99 kilometres of Colombo-Rathnapura-Wellawaya-Batticaloa Road and Batticaloa-Thirikondiamadu-Trincomalle Road had been completed by the contractor at a total cost of Rs.
 3,102.88 million.
-The contract for the construction of the new Bridge had been re-awarded to a state owned Corporation at an estimated cost of Rs.
+The contract for the construction of the new Bridge had been reawarded to a state owned Corporation at an estimated cost of Rs.
 813.47 million and completed at a total cost of Rs.
 1,113.72 million in 2013.
+The foreign contractor engaged for the rehabilitation of national roads had filed an arbitration case and claimed a sum of Rs.
+593.43 million due to a dispute on settling of final claims and price escalations.
+The Project had spent a sum of Rs.
+3.28 million for arbitration proceedings, out of the contribution received from Government of Sri Lanka.

-3.3 Matters of Contentious Nature
+3.3 Matters in Contentious Nature